socrata/soda-swift/README.md

     fuelLocations.limit(10).offset(0)

-#### Chaining queries
+#### Chaining Queries

 Queries can be easily composed and stored in variables.
 This allows you to keep your code clean and easily construct derivative queries.

-For example, we may have an app that has a base query:
+For example, we may have an app that has a base query called `fuelLocations`:

     let fuelLocations = client.queryDataset("alternative-fuel-locations")

 The app allows the user to choose two types of stations: natural gas and electric.
+This decision is encapsulated in the query `stations`.

     let userWantsNaturalGas = true // Get this from the UI

     let stations = fuelLocations.filterColumn("fuel_type_code", userWantsNaturalGas ?
 "CNG" : "ELEC")

-The app can also display the data sorted in two different directions:
+The app can also display the data sorted in two different directions and stores this in `orderedStations`:

+    let userWantsAscending = true // Get this from the UI

-    let orderedStations = userWantsAsceding ?
+    let orderedStations = userWantsAscending ?
         stations.orderAscending("station_name") :
         stations.orderDescending("station_name")